MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - **Monitoring**.
 It can be difficult for monitoring services to access applications that are in containers.
 You typically need third-party software to collect and store container state indicators like CPU or RAM usage.

 - **Security**.
 The hosting platform OS kernel is shared across multiple containers, creating a single point of attack.
-However, the risk of host VM access is limited because containers are isolated from the underlying operating system.
+However, the risk of host virtual machine (VM) access is limited because containers are isolated from the underlying operating system.

 - **State**.
 Although it's possible to store data in a running container's file system, the data won't persist when the container is re-created.
 Instead, persist data by mounting external storage or using an external database.